 King Charles III is the oldest heir to accede to the British throne following Queen Elizabeth II's death on 8 Sept., 2022, which means that his wife, Camilla Parker Bowles, has now transitioned into the role of queen.
 But what is her official title?

-Prince Charles will be the oldest heir to accede to the British throne when Queen Elizabeth II dies, at which time his wife, Camilla Parker Bowles, will transition into the role of consort.
-But what will her official title be?
-When she wed Prince Charles in 2005, Camilla was officially given an HRH and earned the title Duchess of Cornwall.
-While she is legally also the Princess of Wales, she has never formally used the distinction out of respect for its previous holder, Princess Diana; after Charles and Diana divorced, Diana became known as Diana, Princess of Wales, and the title is so strongly associated with her that Camilla instead chose to take the feminine form of her husband's Duke of Cornwall (considering the nature of Camilla, Charles, and Diana's relationship, that's probably for the best).
+When she wed Charles in 2005, Camilla was officially given an HRH and earned the title Duchess of Cornwall.
+While she was legally also the Princess of Wales, she never formally used the distinction out of respect for its previous holder, Princess Diana; after Charles and Diana divorced, Diana became known as Diana, Princess of Wales, and the title is so strongly associated with her that Camilla instead chose to take the feminine form of her husband's Duke of Cornwall.

-When Charles takes the throne, he will very likely go by the regnal name King George VII.
-The wife of a king normally gets the title of queen, but there's an exception — Clarence House announced after their wedding that Camilla will be instead be known as princess consort.
+Now that Charles's Coronation has taken place, he will continue to go by the regnal name King Charles III.
+The wife of a king normally gets the title of queen, but there was an exception — Clarence House announced after their wedding that Camilla would instead be known as princess consort.
 "It is intended that Mrs. Parker Bowles should use the title HRH The Princess Consort when The Prince of Wales accedes to The Throne," the statement read.
-This is similar to the Queen and Prince Philip; Philip is technically a prince consort to the reigning monarch.
+This was similar to the queen and Prince Philip; Philip, who died at age 99 in April 2021, was technically a prince consort to the reigning monarch.